smok-serwis/pojeb/README.md

 After successful installation this is moved to _/etc/pojeb/wyjeb.d_, in this case as _/etc/pojeb/wyjeb.d/fuck-you_.
 This is a script that removes your package.
-It gets called when you dp _wyjeb fuck-you_.
+It gets called when you do _wyjeb fuck-you_.

 **This does not have to remove /etc/pojeb/wyjeb.d/fuck-you.
 Pojeb